Recovery for Partners of Infidelity

 Is my husband or spouse a sex addict?

-When partners discover betrayal and dishonesty from problematic sexual behaviors including sex addiction, they find themselves in a state of crisis and a powerfully traumatic situation.
-If you are this partner, you need support.
-This is an unbelievably shocking and scary time.
+When partners uncover betrayal and dishonesty from problematic sexual behaviors, such as sex addiction, they often find themselves in a crisis, facing profound trauma.
+If you are experiencing this, it’s important to know you don’t have to go through it alone.
+This is an incredibly shocking and frightening time, and you deserve

 Partners of sex addicts are in crisis and are dealing with a powerfully traumatic situation.